brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

   self.blocks = nn.Sequential( *[Block(n_embd, n_head=4) for _ in range(n_layer)])
   ```
 - DeepSpeed with ZeRO stage 0 (ie ZeRO is disabled), equivalent to distributed Data Parallelism.
 Enabled by adding to the config `"zero_optimization": { "stage": 0 }`.
+- DeepSpeed with ZeRO on stage 3 by adding to config `"zero_optimization": { "stage": 3 }`.
+Note that Zero has three stages that provide different levels of zero-redundancy at the overhead of increased communication,.
-- DeepSpeed with ZeRO stage 1.
-The optimizer states (e.g., for Adam optimizer, 32-bit weights, and the first, and second moment estimates) are partitioned across the processes, so that each process updates only its partition.
-The config is now changed to `"zero_optimization": { "stage": 1 }`.
+  1. stage 1: the optimizer states (e.g., for Adam optimizer, 32-bit weights, and the first, and second moment estimates) are partitioned across the processes, so that each process updates only its partition.
-- DeepSpeed with ZeRO stage 2.
-The reduced 32-bit gradients for updating the model weights are also partitioned such that each process retains only the gradients corresponding to its portion of the optimizer states.
-The ZeRO config now includes two new entries to define the number of elements reduced/allreduced at a time, to limit the memory required for the allgather for large model sizes:
+  2. stage 2: the reduced 32-bit gradients for updating the model weights are also partitioned such that each process retains only the gradients corresponding to its portion of the optimizer states.
+  3. stage 3: the 16-bit model parameters are partitioned across the processes.
+ZeRO-3 will automatically collect and partition them during the forward and backward passes.
+The ZeRO config will also include two new entries to define the number of elements reduced/allreduced at a time, to limit the memory required for the allgather for large model sizes:
      ```
         "zero_optimization": {
-            "stage": 2,
+          "stage": 3,
           "reduce_bucket_size": 5e8,
           "all_reduce_bucket_size": 5e8
       }
      ```
-- DeepSpeed with ZeRO stage 3.
-The 16-bit model parameters are partitioned across the processes.
-ZeRO-3 will automatically collect and partition them during the forward and backward passes.
-We change the previous config to `"stage": 3`.
 - DeepSpeed with ZeRO stage 3 Infinity.
 Infinity is an offload engine detailed in [ZeRO-Infinity](https://arxiv.org/abs/2104.07857), which can offload to both CPU and NVMe memory for huge memory savings.
 To perform CPU offloading, we add to the config:
     ```
         "zero_optimization": {